 Creating touchpoints for accountability is not a luxury during construction projects; it’s a necessity.
 There are so many moving parts that could lead to chaos without a dedicated management team in place.
 One group should be in charge of communication to help avoid issues that could get lost in translation or go unreported altogether.

-Early on in the planning strategy, elect this team and clearly define their roles throughout the entire process.
+Early in the planning strategy, elect this team and clearly define their roles throughout the process.
 Assigning accountability helps form a chain of command that will allow everyone working on the project to communicate clearly and quickly so as not to delay the project.
 This will also go a long way towards helping to avoid contract or jobsite disputes that could become major legal nightmares.

 Skipping the Scheduling

 Construction scheduling using software like Primavera is crucial for overall project success.
 They provide realistic and logical calculations and an accurate schedule.
-Delays and cost overruns are mitigated and even avoided, and the project can move much more seamlessly throughout its development.
+Delays and cost overruns are mitigated and even avoided, and the project can move seamlessly throughout its development.

-Ultimately, all it takes is some proactive planning to avoid expensive construction project mistakes that compound — remember, no project will be perfect.
-When you work with our team, you’ll be able to tap into our expertise and experience, and learn how to optimize CPM and scheduling tools and strategies to find success.
+Ultimately, all it takes is proactive planning to avoid expensive construction project mistakes that compound — remember, no project will be perfect.
+When you work with our team, you’ll be able to tap into our expertise and experience and learn how to optimize CPM and scheduling tools and strategies to find success.
 Don’t leave anything to chance; contact us today.